QianqianQ/local-landmarks-map/replit.md

-# Local Landmarks Map Application
+# Local Landmarks Map Application - Architecture Overview

 ## Overview

-This is a full-stack web application with a Flask backend and Angular frontend that displays local landmarks on an interactive map using Wikipedia's geosearch API.
-The application allows users to explore historical sites, monuments, and points of interest within their current view area on a dynamic map interface.
+This is a full-stack web application that helps users discover interesting landmarks and historical sites around any location on Earth.
+The application combines a Flask backend with an Angular frontend to provide an interactive map experience powered by Wikipedia's geosearch API.
+Users can explore landmarks globally, view detailed information, and discover historical sites in real-time as they navigate the map.

 ## System Architecture

 ### Backend Architecture
-- **Framework**: Flask (Python 3.12) with a modular structure
+- **Framework**: Flask (Python 3.12) with modular structure
-- **Web Server**: Gunicorn for production deployment with autoscaling
+- **Web Server**: Gunicorn for production deployment with autoscaling capabilities
-- **API Layer**: RESTful API endpoints for landmark data retrieval
+- **API Design**: RESTful API endpoints for landmark data retrieval
-- **External Services**: Wikipedia API integration for landmark information
+- **Caching**: Flask-Caching with simple in-memory cache (5-minute TTL) for performance optimization
-- **CORS**: Enabled for cross-origin requests
+- **CORS**: Enabled for cross-origin requests to support frontend integration
+- **Session Management**: Session secret key configured via environment variables
+- **Proxy Support**: ProxyFix middleware for proper header handling in deployment

 ### Frontend Architecture
 - **Framework**: Angular 19 with TypeScript for modern component-based architecture
-- **Map Library**: Leaflet.js for interactive mapping with Angular integration
+- **Map Library**: Leaflet.js with Angular integration for interactive mapping
+- **Clustering**: Leaflet MarkerCluster for performance optimization with large datasets
-- **UI Framework**: Bootstrap with Replit dark theme
+- **UI Framework**: Bootstrap 5.3 with Replit dark theme for consistent styling
-- **Clustering**: Leaflet MarkerCluster for performance optimization
-- **Services**: Reactive programming with RxJS for data management
+- **Services**: Reactive programming with RxJS for data management and state handling
 - **Build System**: Angular CLI with Webpack for optimized production builds
 - **Responsive Design**: Mobile-first approach with responsive layouts